sverweij/mscgen_js/wikum/msgenny.md

 ```

 ## Formal syntax ##
-The formal syntax is described in a [parsing expression grammar][1].
+A [parsing expression grammar][1] describes the formal syntax.
 This grammar
-is used to generate the MsGenny parser as well.
+is also used to generate the MsGenny parser.

 ## Feature comparison
 As mentioned above the [online interpreter][4] converts between *MscGen* and *MsGenny*,